 - Browse to the location of the shapefile within the folder connection.

 - Right-click the shapefile and select Add to Current Map to add the shapefile to the current map.

 Alternatively, you can click Add Data on the Map tab on the ribbon and browse to the shapefile location.

-Working with shapefiles in fields view
+Working with shapefiles in the fields view

-Below is an example of some standard editing tasks you can do in fields view.
+Below is an example of some standard editing tasks you can do in the fields view.
 Here, edits are being made to a shapefile layer named Building.

-- Delete unnecessary fields.
+- Deleting unnecessary fields.

-- Add a new field named BLDGTYPE.
+- Adding a new field named BLDGTYPE.

 Limitations of shapefiles

 - Adding an attribute or spatial index is currently not supported for shapefiles on the layer properties indexes tab.
-See the Indexes toolset for more information on adding or removing an index in ArcGIS Pro.
+See the Indexes toolset for more information about adding or removing an index in ArcGIS Pro.